UsmanSafni/Financial_Assistant/README.md

 This will start a Gradio interface where you can interact with the Financial ChatBot Assistant.
 ## Application flow
-The agent in our pipeline will have a set of tools at its disposal that it can use to answer a user query.
-The Large Language Model (LLM) serves as the “brain” of the agent, guiding its decisions.
-When a user submits a question, the agent uses the LLM to select the most appropriate tool or a combination of tools to provide an answer.
-If the agent determines it needs multiple tools, it will also specify the order in which the tools are used.
+The agent in our pipeline is equipped with a variety of tools to respond to user queries.
+The Large Language Model (LLM) acts as the "brain" of the agent, directing its decision-making process.
+When a user submits a question, the LLM helps the agent choose the most suitable tool or combination of tools to generate an answer.
+If multiple tools are needed, the agent will determine the appropriate sequence for using them.

 ![image](https://github.com/user-attachments/assets/ebda33fa-21e5-4ff3-9607-058b6fb067f3)